-Yemen's Houthi rebels release dozens of detained Egyptian Fisherman
+Yemen's Houthi rebels release dozens of Egyptian Fisherman detained over 'trespassing' territorial waters

 The 32 fishermen were ferried on a chartered flight home to Cairo from Yemen's rebel-held capital Sanaa, according to Houthi-run SABA news agency.

 Their return was hailed by Egyptian President Abdel-Fattah Al-Sisi, who took to Twitter to applaud the "intensive efforts" to secure their release after almost two months of detention.

 "These efforts resulted saving [the men's] lives and ensured their safe return to Egyptian lands," Sisi said, adding "Long live Egypt."

 Egypt had been trying to negotiate the fishermen's release with Yemeni and Saudi authorities since mid-December, according to Immigration Minister Nabila Makram.